Oslo: Climate

-Oslo has a humid continental climate (Köppen climate classification: Dfb) or, if the original Köppen winter threshold -3 °C is used, an oceanic climate (Cfb) in the 1991–2020 base period.
-Oslo has pleasantly warm summers and fairly cold winters.
-Oslo receives moderate amount of rainfall during the year.
-The driest season is winter and spring, and the wettest is summer and autumn.
+Oslo has a humid continental climate (Köppen climate classification: Dfb) or, if the original Köppen winter threshold -3 °C is used, an oceanic climate (Cfb) bordering on a humid continental climate in the 1991–2020 base period.
+Oslo has some of the warmest summers of Norway and fairly cold winters.
+Oslo receives a fair amount of precipitation during the year.
+The driest seasons are winter and spring, and the wettest are summer and autumn.
 Because of the city's northern latitude, daylight varies greatly, from more than 18 hours in midsummer, when it never gets completely dark at night (no darker than nautical twilight), to around 6 hours in midwinter.

 The warmest month on record is July 1901 with mean 22.7 °C, and the all-time high 35 C was also recorded in July 1901.
 The warmest month in more recent years is July 2018 with mean 22.2 °C and average daily high 29 °C. The record summer of 2018 also recorded the warmest May and May all-time high with 31.1 C on 30th, and 2018 was even the sunniest year on record with 2133 sunhours.
 On 27 July 2018, the temperature in Oslo rose to 34.6 C, the hottest recorded since 1937, when weather recordings started at Blindern.